Close Menu

 Why Do Babies Start Spitting Up?

 When babies take the feed and they take in excess air with breast milk or the top feed, this can get trapped and come out in the form of a spiting up by mouth or nose.
-This is usually known as reflux in babies and is seen in babies of 4 months or more.
+This is usually known as reflux in babies.
+Babies younger than 3 months of age often experience spitting up which peaks by the time it reaches 4 months and starts reducing as the baby reaches 7 months of age.

 Top 5 Causes of Spitting Up in Babies